artsus4/hakchi2-wiki/FAQ.md

 A: Internal storage in NES Mini is really huge for ROMs (about ~300MB) but shell designed to show 30 games and there are some issues with other number of games:
 * Thumbnail bar at the bottom of screen can show only ~45 covers.
 Other covers will be drawn beyond bounds of the screen.
 * Shell can show up to ~90 games but it can't allocate so much RAM to show game covers and save-state screenshots.
-So more games on screen means less save states.
+So more games on screen means less save-states.
 * Too few games cause problems, too.
 There are should be at least 12 games in menu to show them without glitches.
 Version 2.11 introduces folder feature to avoid those problems.